jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 <!-- x-tinymce/html -->

 I decided to take on the journey to the world of **Alpha Brain**, a popular nootropic claiming to significantly improve cognitive functions.
-In other words, it's a supplement to make you super smart and alert.
-Now, I know you're probably thinking, dude, are you seriously talking about a brain-boosting pill just like those in slickly-marketed commercials?
+In other words, it’s a supplement to make you super smart and alert.
+Now, I know you’re probably thinking, dude, are you seriously talking about a brain-boosting pill just like those in slickly-marketed commercials?

 Yup, exactly that.
 But before you start with the eye-rolling, hear me out.
-This isn't me waxing poetic with empty statements.
+This isn’t me waxing poetic with empty statements.
 I want to give you my honest-to-goodness experience as a first-time user.
-Plus, I gotta tell ya that I'd really done my homework before even considering taking Alpha.
+Plus, I gotta tell ya that I’d really done my homework before even considering taking Alpha.
 After all, who likes going on a wild goose chase, right?

 ## What is Alpha Brain?

 So, about Alpha Brain.
 Brought to us by Onnit, this nootropic contains natural ingredients aimed at improving mental speed, memory, and focus.
 The cool thing about this brain-booster is it doesn’t contain caffeine or gluten, my pals.
 Yup, you heard it right.
 Alpha Brain is safe for users who follow a caffeine-free and gluten-free diet.

-But don't just take my word for it—do the research.
+But don’t just take my word for it—do the research.
 Check out the science behind it, the countless user reviews and their experiences, and weigh the pros and cons.
 Like any other change you introduce to your system, taking Alpha requires some thought.

 I started my Alpha journey with a scoopful of optimism, swearing by the mantra “no pain, no gain”.
-Taking it was as easy as ABC—just a couple of capsules a day, and voilà, you're part of the Alpha club.
+Taking it was as easy as ABC—just a couple of capsules a day, and voilà, you’re part of the Alpha club.
 The first few days didn’t bring about any earth-shattering results.
 But, patience, my friend, is the name of the game; the gradual but perceptible improvements in my brain functions eventually surfaced.

-When it comes to Alpha Brain, or any other nootropic, it's not just about taking a supplement, but what that supplement can do for you.
+When it comes to Alpha Brain, or any other nootropic, it’s not just about taking a supplement, but what that supplement can do for you.
 And if it can give your *brain* that extra push without compromising your caffeine-free and gluten-free diet, then it’s all the more power to you.

 ![Ed Latimore with his son 3 month old that causes sleep deprivation](/assets/images/drafts/ed-and-his-son.jpeg "I'm smiling, but I'm secretly exhausted haha"){: width="400" height="531"}

-The rest of this article goes into detail and gives a little background into the supplement, but I'll give you a small spoiler alert:
+The rest of this article goes into detail and gives a little background into the supplement, but I’ll give you a small spoiler alert:

 This is one of the best nootropics you can buy that is not a neuropeptide or over-the-counter medication.

 Even if you trusted my word enough to buy from that alone, you should still keep reading to learn more about how Alpha Brain supports memory, improves cognitive performance, and increases your mental processing speed of information.

-***Though if you do want to trust my word and support the site, I'd love if you bought it from my links here on the page.
+***Though if you do want to trust my word and support the site, I’d love if you bought it from my links here on the page.
 It means a lot!—&gt;[Get Alpha Brain here](https://onnit.sjv.io/ZQKJYk).***

-I also give you information on the company's history, its founder Marcus Aubrey, and what led him to create Onnit Labs and help thousands improve their physical and mental performance.
+I also give you information on the company’s history, its founder Marcus Aubrey, and what led him to create Onnit Labs and help thousands improve their physical and mental performance.

 This is one of the most thorough Onnit Alpha Brain reviews out there.
 I left no observation or research point unchecked.